Become a HAM!

 Join a Ham Radio Club

 The Jay County Amateur Radio Club is a great example of how a social ham radio club works.
-Every Saturday morning, you can find a bunch of the hams having breakfast at Arby's in Portland, Indiana telling fish stories, showing off new equipment, and bragging about a new contact they've made somewhere in the world.
+Every Saturday morning, you can find a bunch of the hams having breakfast at local restaurant or elsewhere telling fish stories, showing off new equipment, and bragging about a new contact they've made somewhere in the world.
 Once a month we have a meeting where our group gets together to discuss business, tell more fish stories...well, you get the idea.
 But during those get-togethers, it's not unusual to have new people come in and ask all sorts of questions.
 Ham folks are open to that and will share their wealth of knowledge.
 Need an antenna put up and can't do it yourself?
 Just ask, you never know who will be there for you.

 The Cost of the Hobby

 At one time, ham radio was quite exclusive, being very expensive to even buy basic equipment.
 And could be very dangerous.
-A radio could cost upwards of $500 or more, and even a cheap one was at least $200.
+A radio could cost upwards of 500 or more in 1950s or 1960s dollars, and even a cheap radio was at least $200.
 Then there was the antenna.
 Fast-forward to the 21st century: Chinese manufacturing techniques came along and did for ham radio what they did for cell phones and TVs...made 'em cheap.
-Even the major Japanese manufacturers have started responding to the lower prices, but not entirely, and usually with good reason.
+Even the major players (Icom, Yaesu, and Kenood) have priced much of their low-end equipment competitively.
 The antenna?
 Well, some things never change.

 Ready to Study?